YPARD

 Young Professionals for Agricultural Development (YPARD) is an international movement for young professionals.
 YPARD operates as a network in 72 countries through its chapters.
 This multi-stakeholder platform's main mission is to serve as a collective global network that enables young professionals to realize their full potential and contribute proactively towards innovative and sustainable agricultural development.

-The idea of YPARD was born at EFARD (European Forum for Agricultural Research for Development) meeting held in Zürich, Switzerland in May 2005 and was formally launched during a side meeting at the GFAR Triennial conference in New Delhi, India, on 8 November 2006.
+The idea of YPARD was born at an EFARD (European Forum for Agricultural Research for Development) meeting held in Zürich, Switzerland in May 2005 and was formally launched during a side meeting at the GFAR Triennial conference in New Delhi, India, on 8 November 2006.

-Its headquarters are in Prague, Czech Republic, where it is hosted by the Czech University of Life Sciences Prague and AGRIDEA.
+In 2023 YPARD was registered as a non-profit organization in Berlin, Germany.

 History

-FAO (Food and Agriculture Organization) states that in the next 35 years the world’s population will increase from 7 billion to over 10 billion.
+The FAO (Food and Agriculture Organization) states that in the next 35 years the world's population will increase from 7 billion to over 10 billion.
 At the same time, agriculture is an ageing and undervalued profession for which there is a declining interest among young people.

 Young professionals face numerous challenges including making their voices heard and exerting influence in the field of AR4D.
 Lack of youth involvement in AR4D has negative implications for the sector, reducing the potential for innovation, use of new communication technologies, inclusivity and future sustainability.